 The overwhelming majority of heritage assets in England are in private hands.
 There are a few bodies representing those owners with an interest in heritage conservation, providing advice and assistance to their members and engaging with government on the formation of the law, policy and guidance that affects heritage asset ownership.

 The Country Land and Business Association (CLA)

-The association was set up in 1907 and has c35,000 members. has more than 34,000 members.
+The association was set up in 1907 and has around 28,000 members.
 It estimates that those members manage at least a quarter of all listed buildings and more than half of all scheduled monuments, amongst many other heritage assets.